rosflight/rosflight_firmware/docs/user-guide/overview.md

 As such, it provides several mechanisms for an RC safety pilot to intervene if something goes wrong with the control setpoints coming from the onboard computer:

   - **RC override switch:** The safety pilot can flip a switch on the transmitter to take back RC control.
 Attitude and throttle override can be mapped independently, meaning you can choose one or the other, put them on separate switches, or put them both on the same switch.
 Details on these switches are provided on the [RC configuration](/user-guide/rc-configuration) page.
   - **Stick deviations:** If a stick is deviated from its center position, then that channel is overridden by RC control.
-This allows the safety pilot to take control without flipping a switch, or to provide a momentary correction on a single axis.
-The fraction of stick travel needed to active RC override is controlled by the `RC_OVRD_DEV` parameter.
-The amount of time that the override remains active after the sticks returned to center is controlled by the `OVRD_LAG_TIME` parameter.
+This allows the safety pilot to take control without flipping a switch.
+This may be useful to provide a momentary correction on a single axis.
+The fraction of stick travel needed to activate the RC override is controlled by the `RC_OVRD_DEV` parameter.
+The `OVRD_LAG_TIME` parameter controls the amount of time that the override remains active after the sticks return to center.
   - **Minimum throttle:** By default, the flight controller takes the minimum of the two throttle commands from RC and offboard control setpoints.
 This allows the safety pilot to drop the throttle quickly if needed.
 This behavior can be turned on or off with the `MIN_THROTTLE` parameter.

 # Arming, errors & failsafe